16n-faderbank/16n-faderbank.github.io/index.md

 ## How do I get one?

+Right now: you make one yourself.
 Everything you need to make one can be found at [the github repository](TODO).

-That contains schematics files, Gerber files, original EAGLE cad documents, CAD files for top/bottom panels, and the firmware code.
-It contains links to BOMs and a concise build guide.
+That means you'll need to:

+- make PCBs for it.
+The repository includes the orignal CAD files, and gerber files, to get PCBs manufactured.
+- source parts.
+The repository contains a Bill of Materials, and links to online parts.
+- flash the Teensy microcontroller with the firmware, using the Arduino IDE and Teensyduino.
+All the firmware is in the repository.
+- assemble the board.
+The repository contains instructions to build it.
+- make a panel for it.
+The repository contains CAD files for the top/bottom panels, so you can, for instance, lasercut your own.

+Everything is entirely open source.
+If you know what an "Ornament and Crime" synth module is: it's a bit like that.
+And of course, you're be able to make your own modifications and customisations.

 If that sounds like gibberish to you, you might want to try to find a friendly music-DIY type to build one for you.
 Right now, the only way to get a 16n is to make it yourself.

+There may be other options in the future.

 ## How much does it cost?

+"It depends".

 The bill of materials varies depending on how many you're making at once.
-The circuit boards work out at around \$240 for 3 from OSHPark, but can go down to around \$50 for 5 from Chinese manufacturers.
-Including plastic panels, fader caps, and so on, you should be able to build one for under $200.
+For instance, the circuit boards work out at around \$240 for 3 from OSHPark, but can go down to around \$50 for 5 from Chinese manufacturers.
+The 60mm Alps faders come down substantially in price when you buy them in bulk.
+And the panel price will vary depending on how you make it - lasercut plastic or ply will be very different to metal, for instance.

+## But I have seen it already on the internet, on somebody's Instagram or on Youtube?

+You may well have done.
+A few people - Tom, Sean, Brendon, and some friends and colleagues - have prototypes.
+The versions they are using are very much prototypes.
+The final version may not look the same or be made of the same materials.

 ## Can you give me some examples of what people are doing with it?